 My kids enjoy theirs smeared with homemade peanut butter and chocolate chips.

-Other Healthy Dessert Recipes
+More Healthy Dessert Recipes You'll Love

-Dairy-Free Coffee Cake
+Gluten and Dairy-Free Coffee Cake

 Video